panzerdp/dmitripavlutin.com/tips.md

 ```

 ## Tip 4

+Many developers, including myself, tend to jump right away into coding.
+Understanding the problem well is usually secondary.

+But I have found that understanding the problem first, before coding, makes me a more productive developer.

+Only a good understanding of the problem makes a good solution.

+Test-Driven Development encourages you to think about the problem first.
+That's why TDD makes you productive.

+## Tip 5

 Be careful when updating the state in an effect that depends on the same state: that can create an infinite loop.